Building Steady Relationships In Unsteady Seasons

 Scroll to learn more

 Life moves through seasons; some are heavy, and some are full of change.
-If you’ve been running on empty, whether at work, in your relationship, or within yourself, it might be time to pause and reconnect.
-I help couples and men work through burnout, people-pleasing, and disconnection so they can rediscover an authentic life that lasts.
+If you’ve been running on empty, whether in your relationship or within yourself, it might be time to slow down.
+I help couples and men work through burnout, people-pleasing, vulnerability, and disconnection so they can rediscover themselves.

-My work centers on supporting couples and men through burnout, stress, and tough seasons in their relationships and lives.
+My work focuses on supporting couples who are navigating marital conflict, new parenting concerns, premarital discussions, or communication breakdowns.
+I also enjoy supporting men struggling with burnout, anxiety, fatherhood, and unmanageable stress.
 If what you read here sounds familiar to your experience, I invite you to reach out so we can see if working together feels right for you.

 I also keep the bigger picture in mind, your relationships, communities, and environment, so our work fits the life you’re actually living.
-Everything we do is aimed at helping you find clarity and authenticity that lasts.
+Everything we do is aimed at helping you and your partner find clarity and authenticity that lasts.

-The common thread is that therapy should feel useful and relevant to who you are—not a set of techniques that don’t fit your life.
+The common thread is that therapy should feel useful and relevant to who you and your partner are—not a set of techniques that don’t fit your life.

 If seeing the more technical modalities helps, I blend: